TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

   mermaid diagram content here
 </pre>
 ~~~
-This has full support in the [Lesson Preview tool](https://www.theodinproject.com/lessons/preview), so be sure to check that the diagram looks right with the lesson content before contributing.
+This has full support in the [Lesson Preview tool](https://www.theodinproject.com/lessons/preview), so be sure to check that the diagram renders correctly with the lesson content before contributing.

 ## English writing style